Cycling UK: Present-day activities

 In 2009, CTC, in partnership with ContinYou and UK Youth, launched Bike Club, a programme funded by Cycling England with the intention of promoting cycling, and its associated learning experiences, among children and young people aged 10–20.
 Locally based officers advised on the establishment of clubs and the application for funding.

 The members' magazine, Cycle, covers subjects including ride reports, product reviews and legal and technical advice.
 Members benefit from public liability insurance, which is extended to cover rides organised under the auspices of Cycling UK Local Groups.

 Cycling UK is also the organisation behind the British Cycle Quest, an informal competition which challenges members to visit six designated places in each of the counties of England, Scotland and Wales.

 Cycling UK is currently a member of the European Cyclists' Federation.

 Cycling UK believes that UK cyclists should continue to be free to decide whether or not they wear cycle helmets, and campaigns to keep the UK's laws as they are.
 Cycling UK says that this is because putting too much emphasis on cycle helmets makes people think that cycling is much more dangerous than it actually is, and can put people off.
 Cycling UK believes that health benefits of cycling far outweigh the risks, so it is important that people are not discouraged.
 Cycling UK also feels that the real risks faced by cyclists, such as excessive vehicle speed, are often forgotten when all the discussions concentrate on cycle helmets.
 Cycling UK reviewed the current Highway Code before it was published, and helped reword some sections that could have been detrimental for cyclists.

 Cycling UK is a founder of the Slower Speeds Initiative, an unincorporated association dedicated to reducing traffic speeds on all roads.
-CTC works with organisations such as Transport 2000 and Sustrans, and has charitable offshoots, the CTC Charitable Trust and the Cyclists' Defence Fund.
+CTC works with organisations such as Transport 2000 and the Walk Wheel Cycle Trust (formerly Sustrans), and has charitable offshoots, the CTC Charitable Trust and the Cyclists' Defence Fund.